 - Demonstrated proficiency using a customer relationship management (CRM) system.

 - Ability to adjust, adapt and persist regardless of setbacks.

 - Possess an enthusiastic and positive attitude with a strong desire to serve others.

-- Possess extensive job knowledge in college admission related work and understands the role it plays in serving the institutional mission.
+- Possess extensive job knowledge in college admission-related work and understand its role in serving the institutional mission.

 - Ability and willingness to travel.

 - Ability to set goals, organize and prioritize daily activities, exercise necessary follow-up, and be detail-oriented.